bchareyre/yade-mpi/doc/sphinx/installation.rst

 	sudo apt-get install yadedaily

-If you have another distribution, not Ubuntu Trusty (Version 14.04 LTS), be sure to use the correct name in the first line (for instance, precise, jessie or wheezy).
+If you have another distribution, not Ubuntu Trusty (Version 14.04 LTS), be sure to use the correct name in the first line (for instance, trusty, jessie or wheezy).
 For the list of currently supported distributions, please visit `yade-dem.org/packages <http://yade-dem.org/packages/>`_.

 After that you can normally start Yade using "yadedaily" or "yadedaily-batch" command.